bgachara/notes/operating_systems.md

 - associated with each process is its address space, a list of memory locations  from 0 to some maximum which can read and write to.
 - Address space contains executable program, program's data, and its stack.
 - also with each process is some resources, registers(program counter and stack pointer), open files, outstanding alarms, related processes and any other info needed to run program
+- Encapsulate one or more threads sharing process resources.
+- Fundamental tradeoff between protection and efficiency.
+  - communication easier within a process
+  - communication harder between processes.
 - A process is thus a container with all information needed to run a program.
 - Process starts life as an executable object code, which is a machine-runnable code in executable format that the kernel understands(ELF)
   - most important sections are the text section, bss section and data section.